Research

 Superconducting Race Logic Accelerators

 The aim of this project is to make computation in superconducting circuits, circuits that operate around 4K temperatures and have close to zero resistance, as efficient as possible.
 Many approaches today try to re-use computing architectures (the design of logic gates and circuits) inspired by traditional technologies into superconducting logic.
-This is not efficient since superconducting circuits are different: accessing memory is very expensive but the circuit itself can operate at… Read More »
+This is not efficient since superconducting circuits are different: accessing memory is very expensive but the circuit… Read More »

 DFT Beyond Moore’s Law: Extreme Hardware Specialization for the Future of HPC